Foundation

 Taxes

 A foundation is a legal entity, which means that its board members are theoretically not liable for any debts.
 There are, however, exceptions to this rule.
-For example, mismanagement, negligence, or failure to list the foundation in the Dutch Business Register.
+For example, mismanagement, negligence, or if the foundation has not yet been registered in the Business Register.
+As a director, you can insure yourself against risks.

 Signing authority

 The board as a whole is authorised to sign.
-This means that members may either jointly or individually sign contracts or perform certain legal acts on behalf of the foundation, such as reporting a change in the Business Register.
+This means that members may either jointly or individually sign contracts or perform certain legal acts on behalf of the foundation.
+For example, reporting a change in the Business Register.
 These agreements are laid down in the articles of association.

 The board can also choose to appoint power of attorney to someone else.
 This person is then authorised to act on behalf of the foundation.
 It can be useful to register this person in the Business Register.
 This way your business partners also know who is allowed to act on behalf of the foundation.

 A foundation can employ staff.
 You then have to pay payroll taxes and social contributions for your personnel.
-If you are hiring an employee for the first time, you must register as an employer with the Dutch Tax and Customs Administration.
-You must also report this to the Netherlands Chamber of Commerce.
+If you are hiring an employee for the first time, you must register as an employer with the Tax Administration.
+You must also report this to KVK.
 Read the checklist Employing staff in the Netherlands for more information.

 Social security and national insurance contributions